Introduction

 The work presented in this book builds on several years of my experience.
 Most of this work originates from my current work as a Chief Architect at AVIV Group and previous works as a Principal Architect for eBay Classifieds and Adevinta.

-Another vital part of my experience that shaped this book was my earlier experience as a consultant and analyst at the Software Improvement Group.
-I’ve learned the value and pragmatics of data-informed decision-making.
+Another vital part of my experience that shaped this book was my earlier experience as a consultant and analyst at the Software Improvement Group, where I’ve learned the value and pragmatics of data-informed decision-making.
 As a spin-off of this work, I’ve also built a tool called Sokrates, which enables efficient and pragmatic extraction of data about technology and organization from source code.
-This work has directly influenced my view of the architecture Data Foundation.
+This work has directly influenced my view of Lightweight Architectural Analytics part of the Grounded Architecture framework.

 My experience as a CTO of Incision, a startup, has helped me better understand the challenges of creating and running an IT organization.

 My experience as a researcher at Dutch Center for Computer Science and Mathematics (CWI) and Eindhoven Technical University (TU/e) provided me with a valuable background to do rigorous data analyses and research.
 From this research period, I want to highlight a collection of essays, Design Instability, that I co-authored with Erik Stolterman, where we connected experiences of designing/architecting in three disciplines: classical design, UX design, and software engineering.
-This work has helped me better relate to and learn from non-technical fields.
+This work has helped me better relate to and learn from non-technical fields, a vital part of IT architects’ job.

 Lastly, my hands-on experience as a software developer has proven invaluable for my work as an architect.